Frequently Asked Questions

 Q. Do you make your own mannequins?

-A. No, I buy the mannequins, usually used and sometimes in need of repair, and customise those.
+A. No, I buy the mannequins, usually used and often in need of repair, and customise those.

 Q. How do you work out the prices for your mannequins?